 If you have used benzodiazepines like Xanax for a while, you may need to enter into inpatient treatment.
 Benzos can cause dangerous withdrawal symptoms even a few weeks later.
 In inpatient treatment, you will have medical monitoring at all hours of the day.
 This allows you to begin addressing the disease of addiction through therapies tailored to you while medical staff helps you avoid dangerous symptoms.

 If you don’t have immediate medical needs and you don’t have a high risk of relapse, intensive outpatient (IOP) may be your next step in the continuum of care.
-In IOP, you will receive nine or more hours of clinical services every week as continue through your treatment plan.
+In IOP, you will receive nine or more hours of clinical services every week as you continue through your treatment plan.
 You may attend group therapy, individual therapy, and any other interventions that you and your counselor work out in your treatment plan.

 Before you are ready to begin a life of independence and abstinence, outpatient services may be a necessary transition phase.
 In outpatient treatment, you will have access to less than nine hours of clinical services, which allows you more independence and flexibility but still offers stability.
-Continue to learn relapse prevention strategies to employ when your complete treatment.
+Continue to learn relapse prevention strategies to employ when you complete treatment.

 After you complete formal treatment, you should still pursue recovery goals in aftercare services.
 Aftercare services can help you find a job, create a resume, find housing, and connect you to continue services and community groups.
 Support groups and 12-step programs are a great way to maintain accountability and the pursuit of your goals.

 Xanax is a commonly used prescription drug but that doesn’t mean it’s automatically safer than other drugs.
 In fact, central nervous system depressants are among the most dangerous drugs of abuse.
 Benzos have a high risk for dependency, and your body may start to get used to them in as little as four weeks.
 They are designed for therapeutic use; long-term use increases your risk of addiction.
 As a fast-acting benzodiazepine, Xanax also has a high likelihood of abuse.
-If taken in a high enough does it may have an intoxicating effect similar to alcohol, and some people will even mix alcohol with Xanax to increase the high.
+If taken in a high enough dose, it may have an intoxicating effect similar to alcohol, and some people will even mix alcohol with Xanax to increase the high.

 Together, the two substances have a synergistic effect, which means they build off of each other to increase the intensity of their respective effects.
-Mixing Xanax with alcohol increase your risk of overdose which causes severe sedation, depression, slowed breathing, hypotension, fainting, muscle weakness, coma, or death.
+Mixing Xanax with alcohol increases your risk of overdose which causes severe sedation, depression, slowed breathing, hypotension, fainting, muscle weakness, coma, or death.

 Like other CNS depressants, Xanax can be potentially dangerous during withdrawal.
 As you become dependent on a benzodiazepine, you are regularly suppressing your nervous system.
 It’s like building a dam to keep back excitatory effects.
 If you suddenly remove a dam, the river doesn’t automatically return to a normal flow.
 As your tolerance to the depressant grows, your brain may produce chemicals to counteract the drug.
 To achieve the same effects as you started, you will need to take more frequent or higher doses.
 The build-up of excitatory chemicals is held at bay by the increasing dose of Xanax.